1,000+ Opportunities

 Save a search for “ENVIRONMENTAL PROTECTION AGENCY” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Under the authority provided in the SDWA 1464(d), the Program awards funds to Tribal Consortia and “states” as defined by the Safe Drinking Water Act.
+Search similar grants →According to the current listing, eligibility includes: Under the authority provided in the SDWA 1464(d), the Program awards funds to Tribal Consortia and “states” as defined by the Safe Drinking Water Act.
 This includes the 50 states, the District of Columbia, Puerto Rico, the Virgin Islands, Guam, American Samoa, and the Northern Mariana Islands.
 Consistent with this definition, within this document, the term “state” will be used to describe the 50 states and the District of Columbia, Puerto Rico, Guam, the US Virgin Islands, American Samoa, and the Commonwealth of the Northern Mariana Islands.
 Eligible applicant types include: U.S. Territory (or Possession) Government (including freely-associated states), Other, U.S. State Government (including the District of Columbia).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program